STATEMENT OF BELIEFS

 B. We joyfully tell others of His glorious work.
 As the ninth day of this seventh month ends at sunset and a new day begins (Lev.
 23:32),

 C. We neither eat nor drink for 24 hours until sunset of the tenth, which ends the day, Leviticus 16:29-31;23:27-32, Numbers 29:7.
 We are reminded how human and carnal we are and how needful we are of the Atoning Sacrifice of Yehoshua.
-We also look forward to the destruction of Satan, Hebrews 2:14, and the world’s being at-one with Messiah and our Heavenly Father, Acts 27:9; Revelation 20:1-3.
+We also look forward to the destruction of Satan (Hebrews 2:14) and the world's being at one with HaMashiach and Avinu Elohei (Acts 27:9; Revelation 20:1-3).
 Atonement is the fifth Annual Sabbath and also brings in the Jubilee year.
-Historically it is the holiest day of the year.
+Historically, it is the holiest day of the year.

 13. Feast of Tabernacles - Sukkot

-A. The Feast of Tabernacles points to the righteous one-thousand-year reign of our soon-coming King Yehoshua, Zechariah 14:16.
+A. The Feast of Tabernacles points to the righteous one-thousand-year reign of our soon-coming King Y'hoshua, Zechariah 14:16.

-B. A time of peace, prosperity and joy shall prevail when Yehoshua rules by the Law (Torah) of Yehovah.
-Studying all Scripture (2 Timothy 3:14-17) and coming to worship before Him at the Feast of Tabernacles demonstrates our faith in Yehovah-God’s eventual sovereignty over the entire earth.
+B. A time of peace, prosperity, and joy shall prevail when Y'hoshua rules by the Law (Torah) of.
+Studying all Scripture (2 Timothy 3:14-17) and coming to worship before Him at the Feast of Tabernacles demonstrates our faith in Avinu Elohei's eventual sovereignty over the entire earth.

-C. A commanded Assembly where Yehovah has placed His name, the Feast of Tabernacles is observed seven days starting on the 15th day of the seventh month (Tishri 15 through 21).
+C. A commanded Assembly where Avinu Elohei has placed His name, the Feast of Tabernacles is observed seven days starting on the 15th day of the seventh month (Tishri 15 through 21).
 The first day of the Feast is the sixth Annual Sabbath, Leviticus 23:34-36, 43; Numbers 29:12.
-The Sabbatical-Jubilee cycle is also indicative of Yehovah’s plan of redemption, entering His “rest.”
+The Sabbatical-Jubilee cycle is also indicative of Avinu Elohei's plan of redemption, entering His "rest."

 14. The Eighth Day

-B. It portrays the time of the White Throne judgment after Yehoshua’s thousand-year reign, Matthew 25:32.
-After evil has been consumed in the Lake of Fire (Revelation 20:10, 14, 15), the Eighth Day signifies Eternity, when time, as mankind has come to know it, no longer exists.
-It is the “time” of “a New Heaven and a New Earth,” when “all things are made new,” in which the New Jerusalem comes down out of Heaven from Yehovah, and Yehovah Himself tabernacles with mankind, Isaiah 66:22, Revelation 21:1-5.
-Eternal life, represented by the Feast of the Eighth Day, will be granted to those who endure to the end (Revelation 2:7), keeping the Commandments of God and the faith of Yehoshua, Revelation 14:12.
+B. It portrays the time of the White Throne judgment after Y'hoshua's thousand-year reign, Matthew 25:32.
+After evil has been consumed in the Lake of Fire (Revelation 20:10, 14, 15), the Eighth Day signifies Eternity, when time, as humanity has come to know it, no longer exists.
+It is the "time" of "a New Heaven and a New Earth," when "all things are made new," in which the New Jerusalem comes down out of Heaven from Avinu Elohei, and Yehovah Himself tabernacles with humanity, Isaiah 66:22, Revelation 21:1-5.
+Eternal life, represented by the Feast of the Eighth Day, will be granted to those who endure to the end (Revelation 2:7), keeping the Commandments of God and the faith of Y'hoshua, Revelation 14:12.

 15. New Moon

 B. Scripture indicates that the new moon days will begin from the actual area where the new moon is spotted for that particular month.
-The Scriptural day begins and ends with sunset, Leviticus 23:32; Judges 14:12 and 18; Mark 1:32.
-New moons will be kept in the Kingdom, Isaiah 66:23.
+The Scriptural day starts and ends with sunset, as noted in Leviticus 23:32, Judges 14:12 and 18, and Mark 1:32.
+New moons will be kept in the Kingdom, as mentioned in Isaiah 66:23.

 16. Sin

-A. Sin is the transgression (breaking) of Yehovah-God’s law (Torah), 1 John 3:4, and that without law (Torah) there can be no sin, Romans 7:7-12.
-All have sinned and come short of the glory of Yehovah-God, Exodus 20:1-20; Deuteronomy 5:1-24; Romans 3:23.
-He that knows to do right and does it not, to him that is sin.
+A. Sin is the transgression (breaking) of Avinu Elohei's law (The Torah), 1 John 3:4, and that without law (The Torah) there can be no sin, Romans 7:7-12.
+All have sinned and fallen short of the glory of Avinu Elohei, as seen in Exodus 20:1-20; Deuteronomy 5:1-24; and Romans 3:23.
+He who knows to do right and does it not is a sinner.

 B. The penalty of sin is death, Genesis 2:16-17; Genesis 3:19; Romans 6:23; 1Corinthians 15:22; Hebrews 9:27.
 Death is a sleep, returning to dust, John 11:11-14; Ecclesiastes 9:5-6, 10; Isaiah 38:18; Psalm 115:17.

-A. Since all have sinned and earned the penalty of death, it is now necessary to repent; that is, to be sorry for the past way of life in breaking Yehovah-God’s Holy Law (Torah) and now to change to a way of obedience, following the exemplary life of the Messiah, Matthew 19:17; John 8:11; Hebrews 6:1, 9:14.
+A. Since all have sinned and earned the penalty of death, it is now necessary to repent; that is, to be sorry for the past way of life in breaking Avinu Elohei's Holy Law (The Torah) and now to change to a way of obedience, following the exemplary life of HaMashiach, Matthew 19:17; John 8:11; Hebrews 6:1, 9:14.

 18. Sanctification

-A. Having been cleansed and made separate by the faith of Yehoshua, we believe it is important to be clean inside as well as out.
+A. Having been cleansed and made separate by the faith of our Rabbi Y'hoshua, we believe it is essential to be clean inside as well as out.

 19. Anointing

-A. Yehoshua’s perfect sacrifice has made it possible for us to be healed of our illnesses, Isaiah 53:5; James 5:13-20.
+A. Y'hoshua's perfect sacrifice has made it possible for us to be healed of our illnesses, Isaiah 53:5; James 5:13-20.

-B. Through the anointing of the sick by the Elders of the assembly in the name of Yehoshua and Yehovah, the healing of our afflictions is possible by turning to Yehovah-God first in prayer, relying on Him and His guidance.
+B. Through the anointing of the sick by the Elders of the assembly in the name of Y'hoshua and Y'hovah, the healing of our afflictions is possible by turning to Avinu Elohei first in prayer, relying on Him and His guidance.

 21. The Adversary

-C. Satan is attempting to thwart the setting up of Yehovah-God’s Kingdom, Matthew 4:1-11.
-Through Yehovah’s spirit and help we can resist the Devil and he will flee from us, James 4:7.
+C. Satan is attempting to thwart the setting up of Avinu Elohei's Kingdom, Matthew 4:1-11.
+Through Avinu Elohei's Spirit and help, we can resist the Devil, and he will flee from us (James 4:7).

 22. Mortality